f1yn/cockpit-ultralight/README.md

 ## Using

-I recommend using the `Use as template` button located near the top of the repo, otherwise you can manually create a new project locally by running:
+<s>I recommend using the `Use as template` button located near the top of the repo, otherwise you can manually create a new project locally by running:</s>

+Until this project is fully stabilized (as I'm going to be adding features), it's recommended you setup a git repo manually.
+The easiest way to do this would be to fork the repository, and creating a different primary branch.

+1. Fork the repo
+2. Clone the repo locally
+3. `git branch -m main template` will move this upstream to `template`
+4. `git branch -b main` will create a main branch, that's based on template
+5. `git push` will sync your repo, assuming you've already setup git

+Documentation for the other way to do this (manually creating a repo with a upstream) is coming soon, but multiple git origins is always a bit wonky to explain.

 ```sh
 git clone https://github.com/f1yn/cockpit-ultralight